mimersql/MimerPy/doc/datatypes.rst

 DOUBLE PRECISION, FLOAT and REAL
 ------------------------------------------------------------
 ``DOUBLE PRECISION``, ``FLOAT`` and ``REAL`` conform to 64-bit and 32-bit IEEE floating point numbers.
-Mimer will not accept NaN, +Inf or -Inf.
+Mimer SQL will not accept NaN, +Inf or -Inf.
 And it will convert the distinct value -0.0 to 0.0.
 The approximate limits apply: